DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 When you ask the Holy Spirit for your unique purpose or mission in life, He will definitely reveal it to you in the way you will understand.
 The Holy Spirit can lead you to your purpose in God’s Word (Luke 4:17-21).

-The Holy Spirit can reveal your purpose to you by speaking audibly to you as though a person is standing beside you speaking to you, or by speaking through a still small inner voice in your spirit (Isa.
+The Holy Spirit can reveal your purpose to you by speaking audibly to you as though a person is standing beside you speaking to you, or by speaking through a still small inner voice in your spirit or heart (Isa.
 30:21).

 Moreover, the Holy Spirit can speak to you through others by prophecy or word of knowledge (Acts 13:1-3).
 Also, the Holy Spirit can guide or direct you to your purpose through the witness of peace and joy He bears with your spirit (Rom.
 8:16).